jpc-hpe/forcing_precommit/README.md

 And finally we activate it: `git config --global init.templatedir ~/.git-template`

+You only need to do that once (and every new team member is instructed to do it) and are protected against any future time that you forget to follow the policy

 How does this work:

 - The hook is copied automatically to the `.git/hooks` folder of every new repository you clone.